4GeeksAcademy/understanding-networks-internals/README.md

 8. **Evaluation of Success:**
     - How will the success of the enhancements be measured?
 What metrics will be used to evaluate network performance and security after implementation?

 > ⚠️ **Remember: There are no wrong answers in terms of network topologies and devices, try to make the network as optimal as possible.**

+## 🚛 How to deliver this project?

+Create a text document with the answers to the questions in the instructions.
+Once you have your document ready, upload it to the 4geeks.com platform in the corresponding project.

 <!-- hide -->
 ## Contributors